Wenwen1028/Drift/README.md

   doi={10.1109/TIE.2023.3306402}} </pre>

 # Contact
-If you have any problem about our work, feel free to contact
+We welcome feedback, inquiries, and suggestions to improve our work.
+If you encounter any issues with our code or have recommendations, please don't hesitate to reach out.
+You can contact via email: wenwen.zhang@ntu.edu.sg or alternatively, feel free to post your queries or suggestions in the Issues section of our GitHub repository.

-- wenwen.zhang@ntu.edu.sg
+# Acknowledgment

-or describe your problems in Issues.
+Vergara, A. (2012).
+Gas Sensor Array Drift Dataset [Dataset].
+UCI Machine Learning Repository. https://doi.org/10.24432/C5RP6W.